linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ---

-### **Key Updates and Error Handling Enhancements**:
+### **Key Enhancements and Error Handling**

-- **Clear Error Codes and Messages**: Each script handles various HTTP status codes and provides a clear, detailed explanation of the error, especially for common problems like 301 (URL change) or 10401 (authentication failure).
+- **Detailed Error Codes and Messages**: Each script now has explicit handling for common errors like 301 (moved), 10401 (authentication failure), and others.
-- **Improved Troubleshooting**: The script includes detailed logs for the errors returned by the APIs, making it easier for users to debug and fix any issues.
+- **Logging and Troubleshooting**: Clear and comprehensive messages have been added to assist with debugging.
+- **Duo API v2 Integration**: The scripts are updated to use the latest Duo API v2 for sending SMS and Voice OTPs.

+By following this setup, you should be able to configure, test, and use multifactor authentication (MFA) via either Twilio or Duo with error handling and logging, ensuring smooth operation across different use cases.